🔼The name Iddo in the Bible

 The name Iddo III should actually be pronounced as Yiddo or Yiddi (and in English Jiddo, with a J like Joseph and Jacob; names that also start with the letter י, yod), but this prophet is named such only once, in 2 Chronicles 9:29.
 In 2 Chronicles 12:15 and 13:22 he is called עדו (Iddo IV).

 Other men named Iddo IV are:

 - A Levite from the Gershom branch (1 Chronicles 6:21), who some take to be the same as the Adaiah mentioned in 1 Chronicles 6:41.
 There is, however, very little evidence for this.

 - The grandfather of the prophet Zechariah, (Zechariah 1:1).
 In Zechariah 1:7 and Ezra 5:1 and 6:14 this man is called עדוא, which is basically the same name but post-fixed with a snazzy א (aleph).
 Perhaps this was done to give this name an Aramaic twist.

 Other men named עדוא or עדא (Iddo IVb) are:

 🔼Etymology of the name Iddo III and IV

-These versions of the name Iddo possibly come from the root עדד, which probably has to do with time:
+These versions of the name Iddo possibly come from the verb עדד ('adad), which probably has to do with time:

 🔼Iddo III and IV meaning

-For a meaning of these versions of Iddo, Jones' Dictionary of Old Testament Proper Names reads Time Of Him for Iddo III, and Timely for Iddo IV.
+For a meaning of these versions of Iddo, Jones' Dictionary of Old Testament Proper Names reads Timely for Iddo III, and Time Of Him for Iddo IV.
 BDB Theological Dictionary agrees with Jones on the etymology, lists these versions under the obscure root עדד, but offers no interpretation.